bitquery/graphql-docs/docs/Examples/stellar/stellar-liquiditypool-api.md

 ## Get Latest Stellar Liquidity Pool Deposit Effects

-The query below fetches the most recent deposit effects into all liquidity pools.
-This query provides details about the deposit operation, including the amount, pool details, transaction hash, and currency.
+Get the most recent deposit effects across all Stellar liquidity pools, returning amount, pool details, transaction hash, and currency.
+[Run the query on the IDE](https://ide.bitquery.io/Latest-Pool-Deposits).

-You can run the query [here](https://ide.bitquery.io/Latest-Pool-Deposits)
+**Variations:** Switch the `operation` filter to `liquidity_pool_withdrawal` or `liquidity_pool_trade` for other effect types.
+Add a `liquidityPoolId` filter to narrow results to one pool.

 ```
 query MyQuery {